OPCODE-Open-Spring-Fest/QuantResearch_Opcode/CODE_OF_CONDUCT.md

-# Code of Conduct
+### Code of Conduct

-## Our Pledge

-We pledge to make participation in our community a harassment-free experience for everyone, regardless of background or identity.
-We commit to fostering an open, welcoming, inclusive, and healthy community.
+We are committed to fostering a welcoming and inclusive community.

-## Our Standards
+#### Our Standards

-**Positive behaviors include:**
-- Being respectful and empathetic
+- Be respectful and considerate.
+- Assume good intent; seek to understand.
-- Providing constructive feedback gracefully
+- Accept constructive feedback gracefully.
-- Focusing on what's best for the community
+- Focus on what is best for the community.

-**Unacceptable behaviors include:**
+#### Unacceptable Behavior
-- Harassment, trolling, or personal attacks
+- Harassment, discrimination, or demeaning comments.
-- Sexualized language or attention
+- Trolling, personal attacks, or political flame wars.
-- Publishing others' private information
+- Publishing others' private information without consent.
-- Any unprofessional conduct

-## Enforcement
+#### Enforcement

-Instances of unacceptable behavior may be reported to community leaders at gs.technical@iiitbh.ac.in.
-All reports will be reviewed promptly and fairly.

-Community leaders will take appropriate action, which may include warnings, temporary bans, or permanent bans for violations.
+- Report incidents to the maintainers via `SECURITY.md` contact or GitHub.
+- Maintainers may take appropriate action, including warnings or bans.

+Adapted from the Contributor Covenant.